KoolieAid/neovibe.nvim/README.md

 Maybe if i get money i can implement more models such as the real deepseek api, openai, and gemini Or you can contribute your the api endpoints in the `models` folder

-- `openrouter::deepseek/*` Note: Only prover v2:free and deepseek-r1:free is tested
+- `openrouter::deepseek/*` Note: Only prover v2:free and deepseek-r1:free are tested
-- `openai/*` - Soon
+- `openai/*` - None of these are tested btw.
+I don't have a money to afford tokens to test it

 ## Future
 I cannot promise that I will be working on this project full-time since this is literally just a pet project